secretGeek/today-i-learned-staging/gitbook/web_hooks.md

 ﻿# To have your gitbook updated whenever you push to a github repo

-in gitbook, tell it which repository to use:
+In gitbook, tell it which repository to use:

 e.g. in